 The OSB is responsible for removing incomplete LINESTRIP and TRISTRIP objects that it may receive from the preceding stage (GS).
-Partial object removal is not supported for other primitive types due to either (a) the GS is not permitted to output those primitive types, and the VF unit will have removed the partial objects as part of 3DPRIMITIVE processing, or (b) although the GS thread is allowed to output the primitive type (e.g., LINELIST), it is assumed that the GS kernel will be correctly implemented to avoid outputting partial objects (or pipeline behavior is UNDEFINED).
-In short, CLIP unit partial object removal is only provided for the cases where the D3D10 GS shader programmer is able to generate partial objects.
+Partial object removal is not supported for other primitive types due to either (a) the GS is not permitted to output those primitive types (e.g., primitives with adjacency info), and the VF unit will have removed the partial objects as part of 3DPRIMITIVE processing, or (b) although the GS thread is allowed to output the primitive type (e.g., LINELIST), it is assumed that the GS kernel will be correctly implemented to avoid outputting partial objects (or pipeline behavior is UNDEFINED).
+In short, CLIP unit partial object removal is only provided for the cases where the DX10 GS shader programmer is able to generate partial objects.